codacy-badger/monopoly-analysis/README.md

 Step 3: Type in the rolls you get (or skip if you liked to make us random)<br>
 Step 4: Choose to do any actions (Buy/Trade Property, Auction, Make/Redo Mortgage, Buy/Sell Assets or Finish Turn)<br>

-and the process will repeat until we have the real Monopoly winner.
+and the process will repeat until we have the last man standing

 The interface will show the current game status.
 You